tagion/homepage/README.md

 ![Release](https://github.com/tagion/homepage/workflows/Release/badge.svg?branch=release) ![Stage](https://github.com/tagion/homepage.stage/workflows/Stage/badge.svg?branch=stage)

-[Tagion.org](https://tagion.org) is a primary online resource for the Tagion community.
-It is improved and changed over time through the contributions of community members who submit content, give feedback, or volunteer their time to managing its evolution.
+[Tagion.org](https://tagion.org) is the primary online resource for the Tagion community.
+It has improved and changed over time through the contributions of community members who submit content, give feedback, or volunteer their time to managing its evolution.

 If you’re interested in helping to improve [tagion.org](https://tagion.org), start here.
 This contribution guide will help you get started.